planetfederal/qgis-plugins-xml/README.md

 running the `update` subcommand on it.

-When mirroring very large repos, like plugins.qgis.org, it is prudent to break up the operation into two steps: downloading, processing.
+When mirroring very large repos, like plugins.qgis.org, it is prudent to break up the operation into two steps: downloading and processing.
 This allows multiple attempts at mirroring without having to re-download all the plugins.
 Errors in archive validation or manipulation (as is done to all archives when specifying a `name-suffix`) can occur.
 See examples below for command options to aid each step.

 **Examples**

     # Full mirroring of plugins.qgis.org to 'qgis-mirror' repo, but prudently
     # start by only downloading .xml files (merging them) and .zip archives.

-    $> time ./plugins-xml.py mirror --only-download  \
+    $> time ./plugins-xml.sh mirror --only-download  \
        --qgis-versions "2.8,2.10,2.12,2.14,2.16,2.18" \
        qgis-mirror http://plugins.qgis.org/plugins/plugins.xml
     Downloading/merging xml |================================| 6/6